tfpauly/privacy-proxy/draft-private-access-tokens.md

 : The period over which an Issuer will track access policy, defined in terms of seconds and represented as a uint64.
 The state that the Mediator keeps for a Client is specific to a policy window.
-The effective policy window for a specific Client starts when the Clients first sends a request associated with an Issuer.
+The effective policy window for a specific Client starts when the Client first sends a request associated with an Issuer.

 ORIGIN_TOKEN_KEY:
 : The public key used when generating and verifying Private Access Tokens.
 Each